SettingsCustom Domains

 Your default domain

 Every workspace gets a free subdomain at yourname.nashra.ai.
-It's your default URL for the blog, Magic Links, the Bio Page, and Landing Pages — available on all plans.
+It's your default URL for your Hub, Magic Links, and Landing Pages — available on all plans.
 Edit your subdomain in Settings → Domain.

 Two kinds of custom domain